ircdocs/modern-irc/index.md

 When connections are terminated by a client-sent `QUIT` command, servers SHOULD prepend `<reason>` with the ascii string `"Quit: "` when sending `QUIT` messages to other clients, to represent that this user terminated the connection themselves.
 This applies even if `<reason>` is empty, in which case the reason sent to other clients SHOULD be just this `"Quit: "` string.
 However, clients SHOULD NOT change behaviour based on the prefix of `QUIT` message reasons, as this is not required behaviour from servers.

 When a netsplit (the disconnecting of two servers) occurs, a `QUIT` message is generated for each client that has exited the network, distributed in the same way as ordinary `QUIT` messages.
-The `<reason>` on these `QUIT` messages SHOULD be composed of the names of the two servers involved, separated by a space.
+The `<reason>` on these `QUIT` messages SHOULD be composed of the names of the two servers involved, separated by a SPACE `(' ', 0x20)`.
 The first name is that of the server which is still connected and the second name is that of the server which has become disconnected.
-If servers wish to hide or obscure the names of the servers involved, the `<reason>` on these messages MAY also be the literal ascii string `"*.net *.split"`.
+If servers wish to hide or obscure the names of the servers involved, the `<reason>` on these messages MAY also be the literal ascii string `"*.net *.split"` (i.e. the two server names are replaced with `"*.net"` and `"*.split"`).
 Software that implements the IRCv3 [`batch` Extension](http://ircv3.net/specs/extensions/batch-3.2.html) should also look at the [`netsplit` and `netjoin`](http://ircv3.net/specs/extensions/batch/netsplit-3.2.html) batch types.

 If a client connection is closed without the client issuing a `QUIT` command to the server, the server MUST distribute a `QUIT` message to other clients informing them of this, distributed in the same was an an ordinary `QUIT` message.
 Servers MUST fill `<reason>` with a message reflecting the nature of the event which caused it to happen.
 For instance, `"Ping timeout: 120 seconds"`, `"Excess Flood"`, and `"Too many connections from this IP"` are examples of relevant reasons for closing or for a connection with a client to have been closed.